 “Our library staff suggested this project, which we think is a great idea,” County Executive Thomas P. Gordon said.
 “Donated dresses could make beautiful prom memories for young women who can’t afford to buy something to wear.”

-The idea was suggested by Woodlawn Library Manager Tanya Moye and Library Specialist Kim Kull, who saw other projects to help provide prom dresses.
+The idea was suggested by Woodlawn Library Manager Tanya Moye and Library Specialist Kim Tull, who saw other projects to help provide prom dresses.

 “We’re always trying to find ways to reach the teens in our neighborhood,” Tull said.
 “This seemed like a positive way to get them into the library.”